zaniyahs/zaniyahs.github.io/essays/design-patterns.md

 In my own project, three patterns quietly held everything together.
 The Singleton kept the database connection sane.
 Component-Based Architecture kept the UI flexible and maintainable.
 The Repository Pattern, embodied by Prisma, kept the data layer clean and decoupled.
 None of them were accidental.
 Each was a deliberate choice — a blueprint selected because it fit the problem.

 And that, in the end, is what design patterns are really about: not cleverness for its own sake, but intentional, communicable, time-tested craftsmanship.

+*AI was used to correct grammar and make essay sound more professional*